whyNLP/LCKV/README.md

     ...
 ```

-With the above configurations, you can create [CLA](http://arxiv.org/abs/2405.12981) or [YOCO](https://arxiv.org/abs/2405.05254) models without changing the code.
+With the above configurations, you can create [CLA](http://arxiv.org/abs/2405.12981), [YOCO](https://arxiv.org/abs/2405.05254) or any configurations in [Cross-Layer KV Sharing](http://arxiv.org/abs/2410.14442) or [MixAttention](http://arxiv.org/abs/2409.15012) without changing the code.
 The only thing you need to do is to write the correct `layer_types` in the configuration file.

-> [!WARNING]
-> YOCO uses efficient self-attention mechanisms.
-The current implementation does not support this yet.

 ### Training